bojanakoteska/SchrodingerAPI/README.md

 -   Woods-Saxon potential.

-Solutions of [two-dimensional](#2D) and [three-dimensional](#3D) Schrödinger equations are illustrated for the following two model potentials:  multidimensional Morse potential and multidimensional SHO potential.
+Solutions of two-dimensional (2D) and three-dimensional (3D) Schrödinger equations are illustrated for the following two model potentials:  multidimensional Morse potential and multidimensional SHO potential.

 All service methods are GET methods and they can be tested by entering the parameters directly on the SchrodingerAPI home page (supported by Swagger) at https://schrodinger.chem-api.finki.ukim.mk/.
 Other possibilites to test the service methods include using browser URL bar, consuming the service methods in your source code or by using specific API testing tools such as [Postman](https://www.postman.com/).